ninadgawad/Kubernetes-Development/README.md

 # What is Kubernetes (k8s)
-Its a open source container orchestration tool designed to automate, deploying, scaling and operating containerized applications
+Its a open source container orchestration tool designed to automate, deploying, scaling and operating containerized applications.
+Its a distributed system.
+Can use different container runtimes.

 ## Key features:
 1. Declarative configurations